SSH Port Forwarding Explained: Local, Remote, Dynamic, and an Easier Alternative

 1) Local Port Forwarding

 Local forwarding forwards a port from your local machine to a destination reachable from the remote SSH server.
-This is perfect when the service is inside the remote network.
+It is ideal when the target service is inside the remote network.

-ssh -L 8080:localhost:80 user@remote-serverNow, when you open http://localhost:8080, your traffic is securely forwarded to localhost:80 from the perspective of remote-server.
+Now when you open http://localhost:8080, traffic is forwarded through the SSH server to localhost:80 from the server perspective.

 2) Remote Port Forwarding

-Remote forwarding exposes a local service (on your computer) to the remote server.
-This can be useful when you need someone to access your local dev app via the remote server.
+Remote forwarding exposes a local service running on your machine to the remote server side.
+This is useful when you want someone to access your local dev app through a server you control.

-Typical use: Share a local web app temporarily.
+Share a local web app for a demo or quick review.

 3) Dynamic Port Forwarding

 Dynamic forwarding turns SSH into a SOCKS proxy.
-Instead of forwarding one specific port to one destination, you can route many connections through a proxy.
+Instead of mapping a single port to a single destination, you route multiple connections through the proxy.

-Typical use: Secure browsing or accessing multiple internal endpoints.
+Secure browsing and accessing multiple internal endpoints through one tunnel.

 Common Use Cases for SSH Port Forwarding